 Black Diamond Ascension STS Review

-Compare prices at 3 resellers Pros: Durable, available, and inexpensive
+Compare prices at 3 resellers Pros: Durable, inexpensive, good grip

 Manufacturer: Black Diamond